Assistive Agent Optimization: How AI Decides What to Recommend

 Find Out Where Your Pipeline Is Failing

-I built andres.plashal.com on an SSG architecture that scores above 95 percent at every infrastructure gate.
+I built andres.plashal.com on an SSG architecture that scores above 95 percent at every Foundation Tier gate.
 I have implemented the full DSCRI-ARGDW diagnostic across client sites in financial services, SaaS, and professional services.
 The pattern is consistent: one or two gates account for nearly all the confidence loss, and fixing them produces outsized returns before any content investment begins.

 Here is what I offer:

 Pipeline diagnostic.
 A gate-by-gate audit of your site against all 10 stages.
 You get a scorecard showing exactly where confidence is leaking, which gate is your bottleneck, and what the fix costs.
-The rendering gate check alone takes 15 minutes and tells you whether your entire content pipeline has a structural problem that no amount of content quality can overcome.
+The Infrastructure gate check alone takes 15 minutes and tells you whether your entire content pipeline has a structural problem that no amount of content quality can overcome.

 Stop publishing content that AI cannot see.